 At graduation, Emergency Medicine/ Pediatrics residents are eligible to sit for both the emergency medicine and pediatrics specialty boards.
 IU School of Medicine accepts two residents per year into the Emergency Medicine/Pediatrics Residency program.

 The Emergency Medicine/Pediatrics Residency program is dedicated to the education and development of physicians expertly trained in both Emergency Medicine and Pediatrics to promote and advance health care to the communities in Indiana and beyond regardless of race, ethnicity, or sexual orientation.

-Successful candidates to the combines Emergency Medicine-Pediatrics residency program must have a strong desire for both specialties and meet the requirements for both programs.
-That means candidates need at least one SLOE (standardized letter of evaluation), which comes from an Emergency Department rotation at a site that has a residency program.
-Candidates also need letters of recommendation from Pediatrics.
+Successful candidates to the combined Emergency Medicine/Pediatrics Residency program must have a strong desire for both specialties and meet the requirements for both programs.
+Candidates should submit at least one SLOE (standardized letter of evaluation), obtained from an emergency medicine rotation at a site that has a residency program.
+Candidates should also submit at least one letter of recommendation from a pediatrics rotation.